Jarrad Rogers

-Jarrad Leith Rogers, aka "Mstr Rogers" is an Australian-British artist, songwriter and pop producer.
+Jarrad Leith Rogers, "Mstr Rogers" is an Australian-British artist, songwriter and pop producer.

 Early life

 Jarrad played trumpet and classical piano from an early age.
 Studying piano under renowned concert pianist, Alexander Sumetski, he progressed to the Australian Music Education Board's highest grade.
 At 13, he formed a band with his brother and together they won studio time through a local band competition which sparked his interest in music production.
 He completed a double degree with Honours in Business Management and Civil Engineering at RMIT University in Melbourne and then worked as a consultant for Accenture but spent all his spare time pursuing music.

 Career

 2001–2005: Beginnings in Australia

 From 2001, Jarrad worked as the in-house producer at a newly formed independent record label in Melbourne and developed the direction and sound of artists Daniel Merriweather and Phrase.
 He co-wrote the singles 'Predictable' and 'Not Me, Not I' with Delta Goodrem and Kara DioGuardi for 15 x platinum selling Australian artist Delta Goodrem's debut album 'Innocent Eyes'.
 Innocent Eyes was the highest-selling album in Australia of the decade.
 'Not me, Not I' peaked at number-one in the Australian charts, breaking Kylie Minogue's record of having the most songs released from an album to reach number-one.
 'Predictable' also reached number-one and remained in the top ten for eight weeks.

 Jarrad went on to write and produce songs for Australian Idol winner Guy Sebastian.
 In 2006, Jarrad won a prestigious Australasian Performing Right Association (APRA) award in the category of 'Most Performed Urban Work' for 'Oh Oh', a single which Jarrad produced and co-wrote with Guy Sebastian).
 He also wrote with Ricki-Lee Coulter the song ('Sunshine', No. 8) and Jimmy Barnes ('Say It Ain't So' which appears on AUS No. 1 selling album 'Double Happiness').